MilkMidav/Hypnosis/README.md

 ## About The Project

-News site written with the help of sass and using the BEM methodology.
+News page written with the help of sass and using the BEM methodology.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

-- [SASS] version: 1.56.1
+- [Sass] version: 1.56.1
-- [NPM] version 8.5.1
+- [npm] version 8.5.1
-- [NODE] version 12.29.9
+- [node] version 12.29.9
-- [BEM]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>